JosyBan/greyhound_bin/README.md

 ## Manual Installation

-1. Download the integration: Download the latest release from the [Release Page][ventaxia-releases].
+1. Download the integration: Download the latest release from the [Release Page][releases].
 2. Unpack the ventaxia_ha folder from the downloaded archive.
 3. Copy the entire ventaxia_ha folder into your Home Assistant's custom_components directory.
 If this directory doesn't exist, you'll need to create it.
 4. Your Home Assistant configuration directory typically resides at /config (e.g., /config/custom_components/ventaxia_ha/).